dharineeshj/Pytster/README.md

 - Create a new branch for your feature or bug fix.
 - Make your changes and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-Special thanks to the contributors and the community for making Pytster possible.

-Happy analyzing!